-112 See Pascale Fournier, Flirting with God in Western Secular Courts: Mahr in the West, 24 International Journal of Law, Policy and the Family 67, 77-78 that paradox, I think, is inevitable in the current legal culture that refuses to acknowledge that many contracts cannot avoid being made in the shadow of religion.
+112 See Pascale Fournier, Flirting with God in Western Secular Courts:

+that paradox, I think, is inevitable in the current legal culture that refuses to acknowledge that many contracts cannot avoid being made in the shadow of religion.
 If one collapses the religion-secularism binary, there is minimal ground from which to argue against the enforcement of mahr-agreements especially given the sacrosanct assumption in US contract law that "[t]here is no reasonable ground for interfering with the liberty of person or the right of free contract [...]."113 c.
 The fear of overstepping judicial authority by enforcing mahr-agreements is unfounded and the court should endeavor to more thoroughly inquire with how much religious sincerity such contracts were made

 The Lemon test indicates that mahr-agreements should raise little concern with regard to constitutionality.
 Historically, court reluctance to get involved in doctrinal disputes of religion related to questions arising out of the Establishment Clause's prohibition against state interference in ecclesiastical affairs of the churches.
 However, because in Islam there is no ecclesiastical governance, mahr-litigation does not implicate such affairs.
 When a mahr-agreement is brought before the court, the stakes of adjudication are set by the resolution of a judicial dispute between two parties concerning a husband's liability to pay to his wife a bridal dower.
 As one-shotters to mahr-litigations, spouses have little interest beyond the material benefit or loss resulting from the court's judgment.
 Furthermore, sustaining a wife's dower claim does not advance or inhibit religion any more than the enforcement of a prenuptial would.
 The real issue that courts should focus on is the spouses' religious sincerity at the time they signed the mahr-agreement.
-Failure to take that sincerity into consideration creates an undue advantage for the spouse opposing the mahr-agreement-often the husband-
+Failure to take that sincerity into consideration creates an undue advantage for the spouse opposing the mahr-agreement-often the husband because he can make compulsion and ignorance issues at trial without these factors being discountable by his own religious sincerity at the time of signing the contract which might, in fact, have outweighed other factors.